 Pension payment amounts are scheduled to increase each year, effective July 1.
 The Cost of Living Allowance is determined by the change in the states average wage from the previous calendar year.
 This often amounts to a nice yearly increase.

 Yes it can be done.
 The pension rules are the same for you with or without a lawyer.
 You need to fit your facts inside the pension rules.
 Easier said than done; but it can be done.
 The important part is that you are prepared and ready at each step.
 You can’t DIY on a trial and error basis.
-One critical mistake will end your pension journey.
+One critical mistake will ruin your chance for a pension.
 Get it right and you will be happy.

 Good lawyers cost money.
 A good lawyer might be the difference between winning and losing a pension.
 The good news is that a L&I lawyer who believes in your case will charge contingent legal fees.
 This means your lawyer will not charge an attorney fee unless he wins money for you.

 Here is a good way to decide if you should hire an L&I attorney.
-A lawyer is best used as a guide who helps from start to finish.
+A lawyer is best used as a guide who gets you there, and who helps from start to finish.
 Could your L&I claim benefit from a guide?
 You don’t need a guide for a walk in the park .
 You need a guide to cross the Okepanoke Swamp.
 Which does your claim look like, a park or a swamp?

 That’s me.
 I wrote this page and this website.
 I have counseled thousands of injured workers about their L&I claims.
 I have helped many of them get their pension.
 We charge 15% of ongoing pension payments if we get one for you.
 Our firm is glad to offer you a free strategy session.
 We’ll talk and you can decide what to do.